and get an offer

 The budget for clicks increased by 34.81%

-The global challenge for this period is to squeeze the most out of a fixed budget for clicks.
-Testing new hypotheses, launching ad campaigns in new areas, or increasing the budget for more effective ad campaigns: all within a fixed budget.
-Accordingly, the main task of the team is to react quickly to changes in the performance of already launched campaigns, suspend the least effective campaigns and use the released funds to either test new hypotheses or scale the already successful campaigns in the account.
+The global task for this period was to squeeze the maximum out of a fixed budget for clicks.
+Testing new hypotheses, launching advertising campaigns in new directions, or increasing the budget for more effective advertising campaigns — everything was done within a fixed budget.
+Accordingly, the team’s main task was to promptly respond to changes in the performance indicators of already launched ACs, suspend the least effective ones, and use the freed funds to either test new hypotheses or scale-up already successful ACs in the account.

 Optimization

-• 2020 has been a rather volatile year from the perspective of almost any business.
-For some, the quarantine restrictions and lockdowns were points of growth that opened up new opportunities, while for others they brought business to a complete standstill.
-In our case, we managed to achieve a balance: on the one hand, offline business suffered, and there was a significant decline in online, as the target customer audience (beauty salons and beauty masters) under quarantine restrictions either worked at 50% load, or did not work at all; on the other hand, the life jacket, which increased the number of transactions and almost doubled revenue — increased demand for antiseptics, which the client had in stock over 75 SKUs in varying amounts and for different purposes.
+• 2020 was a pretty volatile year for just about any business.
+For some, quarantine restrictions and lockdowns became points of growth that have opened up new opportunities, while for others, they caused a complete stoppage of business.
+In our case, we managed to achieve a balance: on the one hand, part of the offline business suffered, and there was also a significant decline online, since the client’s target audience (beauty salons and beauty masters) under quarantine restrictions either worked at 50% load or did not work at all; on the other hand, the life jacket, which almost doubled the number of transactions and income, is an increased demand for antiseptics, of which the client had more than 75 SKUs in different volumes and for various purposes.

-After three months of active shopping, demand started to drop a little, competitors came in, and then efficiency started to decline.
-Therefore, from meeting the demand for antiseptics, the task was transformed into the distribution of the budget between the priority areas in order to obtain an optimal number of conversions.
+After three months of active trading, demand began to fall slightly, competitors pulled themselves up, after which efficiency began to decline.
+Therefore, further, the task of meeting the demand for antiseptics was transformed into the distribution of the budget between priority areas to obtain the optimal number of conversions.

-• Suspending advertising campaigns with low effectiveness and reallocating the budget to more effective ones.
-During a period of unstable demand due to quarantine restrictions, the client was understandably reluctant to increase advertising expenditure, but understanding the importance of continuity of advertising campaigns to maintain effectiveness, the budget was not significantly reduced, allowing performance to remain at the desired level.
+• Suspension of AC with low efficiency and reallocation of the budget to more efficient ones.
+During the period of unstable demand due to quarantine restrictions, the client, for obvious reasons, was not ready to increase advertising costs.
+Still, at the same time, realizing the importance of the continuous work of the Republic of Kazakhstan to maintain efficiency, the budget was not significantly reduced, which allowed us to preserve indicators at the desired level.

-• In addition to those already listed, our experts carried out the following work: testing of video campaigns by cold audiences, testing of remarketing audience segments for the contextual media network, launching adaptive search and media ads, testing the effectiveness of the advertising campaign by competitors and by our own brand.
+• In addition to those already mentioned, our specialists have carried out the following: testing video campaigns for “cold” audiences, testing remarketing audience segments for Display Networks, launching adaptive search and display ads, testing the effectiveness of the advertising campaign for competitors and for our own brand.

-The first month of full cooperation with the client is August 2019, and below are the statistics of CPC channel performance after one year of cooperation (August 2020):
+The first month of full-fledged cooperation with the client was August 2019.
+The CPC channel performance statistics after a year of cooperation (August 2020) is shown below:

 Traffic decreased by 30.32% Number of transactions increased by 29.58% Revenue increased by 58.33%

-The main markers of this period are maximizing advertising revenue and using contextual advertising to increase traffic to offline outlets.
+The primary markers of this period were the maximization of advertising revenue and the use of contextual advertising to increase traffic to offline outlets.

-As we said above, any business is a living organism, changing under the influence of external factors, and the goals change accordingly.
-By ensuring a steady stream of transactions and being able to accurately forecast costs and revenues from digital, the client was able to dedicate some resources to experimenting with methods to increase the profitability of advertising campaigns.
+As we said above, any business is a “living organism” that changes under the influence of external factors, and the goals change accordingly.
+By ensuring a stable flow of transactions and accurately predicting costs and revenues from digital, the client was able to devote some of the resources to experiments to find ways to increase the profitability of advertising campaigns.

 Optimization

-• We split the smart shopping campaign into 2 campaigns.
-The main reason for this is to retain the ability to experiment with bidding strategies and product groups (such experiments in one campaign could lead to a dramatic reduction in conversions and revenue if unsuccessful).
+• We divided the smart shopping ad into two advertising campaigns.
+The main reason for this was to preserve the ability to experiment with bidding strategies and product groups (conducting such experiments in one advertising campaign could lead to a sharp decrease in the number of conversions and revenue if unsuccessful).

-• We switched our sales campaigns first to the Target ROI strategy and then to Maximum Conversion Value.
-The main reason for switching to the latter strategy was a sharp increase in costs, with revenue growth lagging behind by 23%.
+• We first switched shopping ads to the Target ROI strategy and then to the Maximum Conversion Value strategy.
+The main reason for switching to the latter strategy was a sharp cost increase, while revenue growth lagged by 23%.

 • Together with the change of strategy in the Google Ads account, we have taken the following optimization actions: